 In accordance with the Adjudication, YVWD's share (13.58%) of the reallocated unused overlier pumping right was determined by Watermaster for 2018 through 2022 and reported in the 2017 Watermaster annual report.
-To project the amount available under more long term conditions, BCVWD made an evaluation of a fully developed condition of the developable overlier parcels as shown on the worksheet in the spreadsheet.
-BCVWD believes the total unused overlier right at build-out will be about 1,800 AFY; YVWD's share will be about 240 AFY (rounded).
+To project the amount available under more long-term conditions, BCVWD made an evaluation of a fully developed condition of the developable overlier parcels as shown on the worksheet in the spreadsheet.
+YVWD's share will be about 240 AFY (rounded).

 Both Mesa Verde and Summerwind Ranch are part of the original Oak Valley Development that started with the Landmark Land Company of California in the 1980s.
 The original Landmark Project was a master planned golf/recreational development.
 Oak Valley Partners (OVP) took over the project and were involved in the Beaumont Basin Adjudication.
-OVP has overlying groundwater rights in the Beaumont Basin [originally 1,806 AFY but reduced to 1,398.9 AFY, (round to 1,399 AFY), after the safe yield was reduced in 2014].
-These overlier groundwater rights will be transferred to YVWD to serve the Summerwind Ranch development only per YVWD.
+OVP has overlying groundwater rights in the Beaumont Basin [originally 1,806 AFY but reduced to 1,398.9 AFY (round to 1,399 AFY), after the safe yield was reduced in 2014].
+These overlier groundwater rights will be transferred to YVWD to serve the Summerwind Ranch Development only per YVWD.

 YVWD uses 700 gal/day/EDU (0.78 AFY/EDU) for total water demand for existing EDUs; but requires all new development to be dual-plumbed and requires the use of recycled water outside.
 Potable water demands are estimated by YVWD to be 40% of the total water demand, i.e. 280 gal/day/EDU (0.37 AFY/EDU) with the remainder, i.e., 420 gal/day/EDU to be recycled water.
-It is BCVWD's opinion that the Adjudication requires OVP to forebear the pumping of their 1,399 AFY overlier pumping right, on an acre-ft by acre-ft basis, for both potable and recycled water received for a project development.

 YVWD has groundwater banked in the Beaumont Basin; at the end of 2017, per Watermaster, the amount in storage was 15,776 AF.
-This had grown to 16,633 AF by the end of 2018.
+This had grown into 16,633 AF by the end of 2018.
 YVWD has a 50,000 AF storage account.

-The following Table (Table 9) was extracted from the Mesa Verde WSA.
+The following Table (Table 6-4) was extracted from the Mesa Verde WSA.
 The Mesa Verde WSA indicates 1,200 AFY is proposed to be recharged (banked) by YVWD from 2020 through 2040.
-YVWD developed a Strategic Plan for a Sustainable Future, The Integration and Preservation of Resources for a Sustainable Future (adopted August 2008) identified a groundwater banking program for future reliability for droughts and disruption in the SPW supply as shown in Table 9.
+YVWD developed a Strategic Plan for a Sustainable Future, The Integration and Preservation of Resources for a Sustainable Future (adopted August 2008) which identified a groundwater banking program for future reliability for droughts and disruption in the SPW supply as shown in Table 6-4.
 The Plan indicates a Board Policy of banking of 15 percent of the total water supply used by the YVWD's customers.
-Data was not available to confirm the 1,200 AFY in Table 9; but 1,200 AFY is used in the spreadsheet model.
+Data was not available to confirm the 1,200 AFY in Table 6-4; but 1,200 AFY is used in the spreadsheet model.

-The total of the drinking water demands for the Water Filtration Facility plus the Conjunctive Use Demands match with the projected imported water demands in the SGPWA 2015 UWMP as shown in Table 2-4 presented previously.
+The total of the drinking water demands for the Water Filtration Facility plus the Conjunctive Use Demands match with the projected imported water demands in the SGPWA 2015 UWMP as shown in Table 3-1 presented previously.